xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 #.
 Open xTIMEcomposer and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
 #.
 Locate the ``Modbus RTU Demo`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
 #.
 Click on the ``app_modbus_rtu`` item in the Project Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

+If the Demo fails to download due to some issues, please clone (or download) the following repositories and then import ``app_modbus_rtu`` into your workspace.
+Make sure that all required dependencies are a part of the workspace.

+- sc_modbus_rtu git://github.com/xcore/sc_modbus_rtu.git
+- sc_i2c git://github.com/xcore/sc_i2c.git
+- sc_uart git://github.com/xcore/sc_uart.git

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting (Help->Tutorials) from the xTIMEcomposer menu.